-Among genes that activate or eliminate tobacco carcinogens, the null genotypes of the carcinogen-metabolizing genes glutathione-S-transferase (GST)T1 and GSTM1, the GSTP1 (AG or GG) genotype has been shown to represent risk factors for head and neck squamous cell carcinoma (HNSCC) and are markers for genetic susceptibility to tobacco-induced carcinogenesis.6 Mutagen sensitivity (a higher rate of spontaneous chromosomal aberrations in lymphoblastoid cells) induced by the tobacco-associated cancer mutagen, benzoapryrene diol epoxide is also associated with risk of HNSCC development.7
+Among genes that activate or eliminate tobacco carcinogens, the null genotypes of the carcinogen-metabolizing genes glutathione-S-transferase (GST)T1 and GSTM1, the GSTP1 (AG or GG) genotype have been shown to represent risk factors for head and neck squamous cell carcinoma (HNSCC) and markers for genetic susceptibility to tobacco-induced carcinogenesis.
+Mutagen sensitivity (a higher rate of spontaneous chromosomal aberrations in lymphoblastoid cells) induced by tobacco-associated cancer mutagen, benzoapyrene diol epoxide is also associated with risk of HNSCC development.